PASSPORT AND VISA

 There are no officially required vaccinations.
 Travelers are advised to check with their doctor or travel immunization clinic regarding the advisability of inoculation against typhoid, tetanus, hepatitis A & B and malaria.
 It is recommended that all travelers take out comprehensive Personal Travel Insurance to cover personal belongings, or in case of an accident or illness, etc.

 The usual voltage is 220V, 50Hz.
 A two-pin (ungrounded) plug is more popular than the three-pin one.
 If you have any devices needing a special outlet, please bring its adapter kit.
-The best investment is a universal AC adapter, which will enable you to plug it in anywhere without damaging your appliances.
+The best investment is a universal AC adapter, which will enable you to plug it in anywhere without damaging the appliances.

 CURRENCY, EXCHANGE & ATM

 The local currency is the Riel, although the US dollar is widely accepted throughout the country and in all major markets.
 In recent years the rate of exchange has been floating at around USD1 = 4,000 Riels.
-Some popular Riel denominations include: 500, 1000, 2000, 5000, 10000 notes.
+Some most-used Riel denominations include: 500, 1000, 2000, 5000, 10000 notes.

 Light clothing made from natural fibers is the best clothing for the region.
 Warm clothing is needed for the months of December and January, and a light jacket is often necessary in the lowlands.
 Warmer clothing may be needed if travelling in the highlands.
 Most towns have markets where you can buy a warm jacket for a fraction of the price you would pay at home.

 Cambodia is a Buddhist country and as for other Buddhist countries, it is seen as inappropriate to dress in a provocative way, such as wear beach attire in the city.
 It is especially true when visiting pagodas as women shall wear clothes that cover their skin from their shoulders to their knees.
 Also, woman shall not touch the monks or hand any item directly at them.
 These are important travel tips for Cambodia that you shouldn't ignore!

 TIME ZONE & WORKING HOUR